 Only a minority of churches in Cuba have legal recognition because they were registered before the Communist Revolution of 1959.
-Since then, in most cases, registration has been denied on the grounds that another local group has identical or similar objectives, or that the applicant's activities could in any way harm the common good (i.e., goes against Communist Party ideology).
+Since then, in most cases, registration has been denied on the grounds that another local group has identical or similar objectives, or that the applicant's activities could in any way harm the common good (i.e., against Communist Party ideology).
 As a consequence, many churches are considered illegal because their registration has been denied.
 These non-registered churches face penalties ranging from fines to the closure of their organizations, prosecution of their church leaders, and confiscation of their property.
-Any permission or authorization required by a church or religious leaders considered an "enemy of the revolution" will be arbitrarily denied.
-The constant risk of retaliation from the State does not allow Churches (registered or not) to act in the public space, especially on politically contentious issues (as happened with the Family Code referendum and its application), support political prisoners, help the needy and call for solutions to the humanitarian and economic crisis since preaching is constantly monitored and civil society influence restricted by the Communist government.
+Any permission or authorization required by a church or religious leader considered an "enemy of the revolution" will be arbitrarily denied.
+The constant risk of retaliation from the State does not allow Churches (registered or not) to act in the public space, especially on politically contentious issues (as happened with the Family Code referendum and its application), support political prisoners, help the needy, call for solutions to the humanitarian and economic crisis or even call for peace in Israel, Ukraine, Nicaragua or Venezuela.
+Preaching is constantly monitored and civil society influence is restricted by the Communist government.